-In order to apply, you will need to meet or be able to acquire our essential skills and the following academic requirements, and follow the application steps to submit all appropriate materials.
+In order to apply, you will need to meet or be able to acquire our essential skills, our academic requirements, and follow the application steps, submitting all appropriate materials.

 - A minimum undergraduate grade point average of 3.0.
 Applicants should arrange to have official transcripts from all post-secondary institutions attended submitted directly to the Office of Admission.

 - Official scores for the Graduate Record Examination (GRE) General Test

 - A baccalaureate degree with a major in Speech from a regionally accredited institution OR